parodos-dev/orchestrator-helm-chart/README.md

 - OpenShift Serverless Operator
   - Knative Eventing
   - Knative Serving
-- An ArgoCD project named `orchestrator` (optional: disabled by default).
+- (Optional) An ArgoCD project named `orchestrator`.
 Requires an pre-installed ArgoCD/OpenShift GitOps instance in the cluster.
+Disabled by default
-- Tekton tasks and build pipeline (optional: disabled by default).
+- (Optional) Tekton tasks and build pipeline.
 Requires an pre-installed Tekton/OpenShift Pipelines instance in the cluster.
+Disabled by default

 ## Important Note for ARM64 Architecture Users